 - The series version of Vampire Princess Miyu has several episodes that easily fall into the surreal horror category, but as for the last story arc, two words: Chicken.
 Heads.
 And it is terrifying.

-- Johnny the Homicidal Maniac.
-Throw Goth, Surreal Humor, Black Comedy and Surreal Horror in a blender and you get this. ...And Jhonen Vasquez's brain.
+- Johnny the Homicidal Maniac and its spin-offs.
+Throw Goth, Surreal Humor, Black Comedy and Surreal Horror in a blender and you get this... and the inside of Jhonen Vasquez's brain.

 Films — Live-Action

-- The content of the video tape in The Ring is clearly a homage to this.
+- The content of the video tape in The Ring is clearly a homage to Un Chien Andalou.

 - The Cabinet of Dr. Caligari: One of the main reasons this founding work is so creepy.
 The plot itself generally makes sense, but the set designs, costumes, and overall mood are very dreamlike and strange, even for a silent movie.